 \section{Remaining proofs}

-We now perform the remaining proofs required for Theorem \ref{thm:main}, namely establishing that $\varphi( \mathcal{T}_n)$ converges in law in the subcritical case and diverges in the critical case, as they do in the infinite model $\mathcal T_{\infty}$.
+We now perform the remaining proofs required for Theorem \ref{thm:main}, namely establishing that $\varphi( \mathcal{T}_n)$ converges in law in the subcritical case and diverges in the critical case, as it does in the infinite model $\mathcal T_{\infty}$.
 Even though the tree $\mathcal T_{\infty}$ is the local limit of $\mathcal T_{n}$, the flux is not continuous in the local topology and so transposing the properties from one model to the other requires some extra care.

 Since $ \mathcal{T}_n \to \mathcal{T}_\infty$ in distribution in the local sense as $n \to \infty$, we will suppose in this section by Skorokhod embedding theorem that this convergence holds almost surely, also taking into account the i.i.d.~car arrivals on those trees.
 We will show that which combined with the results of Section \ref{sec:infty} finishes the proof of Theorem \ref{thm:main}.